yash872/Marketing_Data_Pipeline_Project/README.md

 ## Running the Pipeline

-- Once the airflow servers are up and running, we are good to go!
+- Once the airflow servers are up and running, we are good to go!!
 - AS we have created end to end pipeline from Generation --> Validation --> Load to Data Lake (minio) --> minio to snowflake staging --> dbt run, test
 - Try to access:
 - **Airflow UI**: http://localhost:8080